UK to hike corporation tax to 25% in first rise since 1970s

 TAX ON BUSINESS

 The United Kingdom introduced corporation tax at a rate of 40% in 1965.
-It rose to a high of 52% in the early 1970s and had been cut ever since - until today.

-It was trimmed to 19% from 2017 and was supposed to be reduced further to 18% and then 17% but has been held at 19%.
+It rose to a high of 52% in the early 1970s and has been cut ever since.
+It was trimmed to 19% from 2017 and plans to cut it further were scrapped.

-Law firm Clifford Chance said the hike in corporation tax - which in the United Kingdom is particularly broad and has fewer reliefs - would make the UK’s effective rate higher than Germany or the United States and on a level with France’s.
+Law firm Clifford Chance said the hike in corporation tax - which in Britain is particularly broad with fewer deductions than elsewhere - would make the effective rate higher than that of Germany or the United States and on a level with France.

-“The surprising effect of the rise in corporation tax is that the UK will have one of the highest effective rates in the world, almost level with the French rate, and much higher than the U.S. or German rate,” said Dan Neidle, tax partner at Clifford Chance.
+Britain would pass Sweden, Denmark, Israel, Ireland and Portugal in corporation tax revenue as a share of national income.

 Reporting by Guy Faulconbridge; Editing by Estelle Shirbon and Hugh Lawson